sushobhansen/Statements/README.md

-## Research and Teaching Statements
+## Statements

-This repository containts LaTeX source files for my research and teaching statements.
+This repository contains LaTeX source files for my research, diversity, and teaching statements.
+Master branch only, please contact me for university-specific versions.